kgoulding1/segment-redis-proxy/README.md

 ## What I spent time on

+I have not previously used Go, worked with Redis, set up a docker container, or used docker-compose.

-I spent about an hour writing all the Go code including tests.
-I've never written Go before.
+I spent about an hour or two making things work locally, including writing the proxy server and e2e tests.

-I spent about 12 hours on all the docker build things.
+I spent what feels like 12 hours on all the docker build things.

 ## What I didn't implment